HomeDirectoriesTop 7 Mistakes on Directory Listings (And How to Fix Them)

 Most directories offer both primary and secondary categories.
 Your primary category should reflect your main service or product.
 Secondary categories capture additional offerings that might attract different customer segments.

-Let me paint you a picture.
+Here is an example.
 A bakery that also serves coffee might choose “Bakery” as primary and add “Coffee Shop” as secondary.
 Simple enough.
 But what if they also offer catering, gluten-free options, and wedding cakes?
-Each additional relevant category opens new customer discovery paths.
+Each additional relevant category opens new ways for customers to find them.

 Myth: “More categories always equal more visibility.”